cloudevents/spec/cloudevents/spec.md

 message to support that feature.
 In other words, a producer can choose to include that feature in a message if it wants, and a consumer can choose to support that feature if it wants.
 A consumer that does not support that feature will then silently ignore that part of the message.
-The producer needs to be prepared for the situation where a consumer ignores that feature.
+The producer SHOULD be prepared for the situation where a consumer ignores that feature.
 An [Intermediary](#intermediary) SHOULD forward OPTIONAL attributes.